lenskit/lkpy/docs/guide/migrating.rst

 Additional dataset construction support and possible implementations (e.g. database-backed datasets) are coming, but this is the migration path for the typical code patterns used in LensKit 0.14 and earlier.

+LensKit now also has a native dataset format to facilitate efficient saving and loading of complete, configured data set in a Parquet-based format.
+The native format round-trips all supported elements of the LensKit data model.

 .. tip::